Diplomatiq/resily/CONTRIBUTING.md

 ## Questions and problems

-In the first place, you should reach out to [our gitter channel](https://gitter.im/Diplomatiq/resily).

-Also, you can open an issue to discuss any questions or problems.
+Open an issue to discuss any questions or problems.
 Make sure to label them with either `question` or `discussion`.

 ## Reporting bugs